 Queensland Health takes the lead role in a response to a sporadic case.
-Council provides assistance and collaboration.
+Council works collaboratively with Queensland Health on a response to the notification.

 Surveillance

 Surveillance is generally undertaken within 200-400m of the dengue case contact points.
 Dengue case contact points are localities visited during daylight by the viraemic dengue case where contact with Aedes aegypti was possible (eg. residence, place of business, school).